Starlight-Industries/Comet/README.md

 * Easy integration for other managers, (see npm for example)
 * Reduced reliance on complex package ecosystems (such as pip + conda)

+## When should I use Comet?

+Have you ever heard the dreaded "it works on my machine" comment?
+Comet is designed to elimate this issue entirely.
+Simply install the packages build dependencies needed to build and run your application in one command, and your done!
+Even if comet doesn`t know how to build your project.
+You can use the automatically generated dependency tree to replicate your environment.
+Or you can easily define the build process yourself in a familar format (eg. toml)

 ## Quick Start

 ### Installation